bluesky-social/atproto-website/content/specs/auth.md

 #### Localhost Client Development

-When working on client software, it may be difficult for developers to publish in-progress client metadata at a public URL so that authorization servers can access it.
+When working with a developent environment (Authorization Server and Client), it may be difficult for developers to publish in-progress client metadata at a public URL so that authorization servers can access it.
 This may even be true for development environments using a containerized Authorization Server and local DNS, because of SSRF protections against local IP ranges.

 To make development workflows easier, a special exception is made for clients with `client_id` having origin `http://localhost` (with no port number specified).
 Authorization Servers are encouraged to support this exception - including in production environments - but it is optional.